Permix

 Type-Based

-When creating a Permix instance, you can define entities that will be used in the setup method for each related entity.
+When creating a Permix instance, you can attach a type to actions that need entity data in rule callbacks.
 This allows you to check permissions for specific data entities.
 So instead of boolean you can use functions to check permissions.

 import { } from 'permix'